deltachat/deltachat-core-rust/deltachat-jsonrpc/README.md

 npm run example:build
 npm run example:start
 ```
-Then, open [`http://localhost:8080`](http://localhost:8080) in a web browser.
+Then, open [`http://localhost:8080/example.html`](http://localhost:8080/example.html) in a web browser.

-## Development
+Run `npm run example:dev` to live-rebuild the example app when files changes.

 ### Testing

-The crate includes both (basic) Rust tests and integration tests that use the TypeScript client.
+The crate includes both a basic Rust smoke test and more featureful integration tests that use the TypeScript client.

 #### Rust tests